Poland's Chief Rabbi Michael Schudrich: 'Everyone wants to help the refugees' | DW | 11.03.2022

 Poland's Chief Rabbi Michael Schudrich coordinates the escape of refugees from Ukraine at the behest of the Conference of European Rabbis

-Poland's Chief Rabbi Michael Schudrich has been commissioned by the Conference of European Rabbis to coordinate the escape of refugees from Ukraine and also relief measures at the border.
-The Jewish Agency is planning the evacuation of Ukrainian Jews.
+Poland's Chief Rabbi Michael Schudrich has been commissioned by the Conference of European Rabbis to coordinate the escape of refugees from Ukraine and relief measures at the border.

 The Jewish community has set up a day care center for Ukrainian refugees in the Hillel education facility